 In my wanderings I of course visited Westminster Abbey and saw the Poets’ corner.
 This beautiful cathedral has been the coronation church since 1066 and is the final resting place of seventeen monarchs.
 I was very much impressed by that whole section of the city, the Houses of Parliament and Westminster Abbey right next to the Thames, at the southern end of the wide street named Whitehall.
 The cathedral is a beautiful sight, and it is certainly one of the most impressive gothic churches I have ever seen.
 The Palace of Westminster, as the name goes for the Houses of Parliament, is just as impressive.

 The high points in my rather brief stay in London were The Royal Albert Hall and the Royal Festival Hall, which was just a few years old at the time, a magnificent modern building.

 But the most memorable evening was at the Royal Albert Hall, a Promenade concert (called the Proms), which was something I had vaguely heard about.
 The prices are lower than at ordinary concerts and over one thousand people have standing places in the middle of the floor and were either standing or sitting on the floor.
+Hence promenade concert.
 I don’t know how many hundred seating tickets are sold.
-Hence promenade concert.
 Fortunately, we did have seats though.

 Continued: Chapter 9 — Lund, a Love story